Gender Equity, Creativity & Well-Being in Iceland

-Students will stay in double-occupancy rooms at a hotel in central Reykjavik.
+Students will stay in double-occupancy rooms at a student hostel or hotel in central Reykjavik.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.

 Check our Identity Abroad page and resources listed below for information specific to you and other students who may be on your program.